Pacotacou/caching-proxy/README.md

 - Cache is stored in memory and not persisted between restarts
 - Limited support for different HTTP methods and complex request scenarios
 - No HTTPS support
+- Basic authentication could be added to the admin endpoints for security
+- Metrics and monitoring could be improved (request counts, cache hit ratios, etc.)